Call me back, please

 Severe form of hoarding can invite pests such as rats and pigeons looking for left-over food and shelter.

-Do you sell hoarder’s house ‘as is’ or would you like to undertake cleaning and house clearance?
+Would you prefer selling a hoarder’s house ‘as is’ or undertaking cleaning and house clearance?

-If you have already retrieved the Will, important documents and items of sentimental value, it may be worth selling it ‘as is’.
-We can help with the recovery of the remaining items if it helps.
+If you have already retrieved the Will, important documents, and items of sentimental value, it may be worth selling them ‘as is’.

 Here at Property Saviour, we’ll make you a cash offer, offer free house clearance and enable you to move on.